cse110-sp21-group15/cse110-sp21-group15/source/docs/web-component-breakdown.md

 attributes to them, making them responsive, walks you through an example component, importing fonts, and gets you started on making one on your own.

+All of the example code in this guide is currently under the `source` directory in the `landing-page` branch.

 # Git Setup
 I started a landing-page branch from development for us to start committing source code to the repo.
 It won't be in your local repo by default so run if